formermagic/formerbox/docs/cli/train_tokenizer.rst

 Train a new tokenizer on text files
 =======================================================================================================================

-You can train a new tokenizer (:class:`~tokenizers.Tokenizer`) and convert it to either :class:`~transformers.PreTrainedTokenizer` or :class:`~transformers.PreTrainedTokenizerFast` instance with the `train_tokenizer` cli subcommand.
+Training a new tokenizer takes 2 steps.
+First, you train a new fast tokenizer (:class:`~tokenizers.Tokenizer`) using `🤗/tokenizers <https://github.com/huggingface/tokenizers>`__ library.
+Second, you convert the pretrained tokenizer into :class:`~transformers.PreTrainedTokenizerFast` and save the tokenizer files.
+From now on, you can load saved pretrained tokenizers for data processing and model training.
+Our cli provides a `train_tokenizer` subcommand to train a new tokenizer.

-All you have to do is to make or use a built-in tokenizer module (:class:`~formerbox.TokenizerModule`) class, and prepare an instance with its defined dataclass params (i.e. pass arguments through a cli command).
+All you have to do is to make or use a built-in tokenizer trainer (:class:`~formerbox.TokenizerTrainer`) class, and prepare an instance with its defined dataclass params (i.e. pass arguments through a cli command).

-Built-in tokenizer modules in the library
+Built-in tokenizer trainers in the library
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These are the built-in :class:`~formerbox.TokenizerModule` components you can use to train a tokenizer.
+These are the built-in :class:`~formerbox.TokenizerTrainer` components you can use to train a tokenizer.

-transformer-tokenizer-fast
+roberta
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Trains a :class:`~tokenizers.ByteLevelBPETokenizer` and then converts it to :class:`~ByteLevelBPETokenizerFast`.
+Trains a :class:`~tokenizers.ByteLevelBPETokenizer` and then converts it to :class:`~formerbox.RobertaTokenizer`.

 Required parameters
 ***********************************************************************************************************************